Skip to main content

-Picro-Sirius Red Stain Kit (Connective Tissue Stain) ab150681 is intended for use in the histological visualization of collagen I and III fibers in addition to muscle in tissue sections.
+Picro-Sirius Red Stain Kit (Connective Tissue Stain) ab150681 is an easy-to-use histological kit to visualize collagen I and collagen III fibers in addition to muscle in tissue sections.

 Tissue sections